 This policy applies to members of the college community.

 During or in anticipation of inclement weather, the president or president’s designee may decide to cancel classes or curtail services.
-When such a decision is made, the college will share such information according to the SUNY Oneonta Urgent Message Policy and via local media as quickly as possible.
+When such a decision is made, the college will share such information according to the SUNY Oneonta Urgent Message Policy.

 Commuting students will be permitted to make up without penalty any academic work missed as the result of their absence due to inclement weather.

 During inclement weather, the Office of Continuing Education has the responsibility to cancel campus extension classes at affected sites and to notify affected campus community members of such cancellation.

 Employees who report to work during inclement weather may be given alternate work assignments, not necessarily at their normal workstations.
 Provisions will be made for alternate campus work assignment and locations for those who cannot get to their regular work sites and/or when the completion of their regular work assignment is not possible because of inclement weather or circumstances resulting therefrom.

 State regulations direct that unless the campus is officially closed by order of the governor, an employee’s weather-related absence must be charged to an appropriate leave accrual.

 Regardless of any action the college takes or does not take, individuals who believe their safety is in jeopardy may choose not to travel to campus.

 There is no form related to this policy.